 - Make applications universal: Create a diverse and inclusive school environment by identifying areas in your application process that might discourage particular groups from applying and simplifying them.

-With an enrollment management suite, an enrollment director can automate tasks that would typically take hours and instead use that time for reviewing applications and setting goals.
-Using Ravenna Software’s enrollment management suite, the average school can save up to 500 hours on manual tasks during their first year.
-Additionally, with powerful tools like contract management, billing software and financial aid integration, you can enhance other aspects of your school’s administrative processes.
-Ravenna offers enrollment management software to private and independent PS-12 schools.
-We’ve developed our software with the family experience in mind, simplifying the process so parents have an excellent enrollment experience from first contact to first tuition payment.
-By putting families first, Ravenna schools receive up to 25% more applications in their first year.
-Contact us today if you have any questions or would like to request a demo of our student enrollment management system.
-We look forward to speaking with you!
+With the power of an enrollment management suite, an enrollment director can automate tasks that typically take hours and instead use that time to plan and set goals.
+In fact, the average school can save up to 500 hours on manual tasks during their first year using an enrollment management solution.
+With powerful tools like contract management, billing software, and financial aid integration, you can enhance other aspects of your school’s administrative processes.